Izumi Therapy - John Taylor

 • Blog

-I work with individuals and couples as they move beneath the surface and engage the inner patterns shaping their lives.
-Grounded in clinical training and informed by symbolic and Jungian understanding, my practice offers a secure, containing space to stay with what is difficult and follow what emerges.
+I work with individuals and couples in depth-oriented therapy.
+Grounded in clinical training and Jungian-informed understanding, I offer a secure, containing space to stay with what is difficult and find movement where things feel stuck.

 Izumi Depth Therapy logo